ukparliament/ontologies/procedure/routes-for-current-ness.md

 Instrument no longer before the House of Commons or House of Lords requires Laid before the House of Lords

+Instrument withdrawn from the House of Commons allows Instrument no longer before the House of Commons

-Instrument withdrawn from the House of Commons causes Instrument no longer before the House of Commons
+Instrument withdrawn from the House of Commons allows Instrument no longer before the House of Commons or House of Lords

+Instrument withdrawn from the House of Lords allows Instrument no longer before the House of Commons or House of Lords

 ## MADE AFFIRMATIVE